lorenzobloise/netmax/README.md

 # NetMax - Influence Maximization in Social Networks

 NetMax is a python library that provides the implementation of several algorithms for the problem of **Influence Maximization in Social Networks**, originally formulated in "Maximizing the Spread of Influence through a Social Network" (Kempe, Kleinberg and Tardos, 2003).
 NetMax is built upon NetworkX, a popular python library for working with graphs.
+It also addresses the problem of Competitive Influence Maximization, as an extensive-form strategic game setting in which multiple entities try to maximize their own influence across the network while minimizing the others'.

 ## Overview